 - Modular Arithmetic:

-For extremely large values, consider computing the sequence modulo a prime number to avoid overflow.
+For very high values, it is advisable to calculate the sequence modulo a prime number to prevent overflow.

 Example Outputs: